 Running criminal background checks is a necessary step to avoid falling prey to a predator, or to find out if the person has ever been arrested for sexual assault or domestic abuse.
 They could be a registered sex offender, for all you know.
 You’ll need to find out first by checking criminal records in the counties where the person has lived.

 If this fails to turn up any results, you can try running state background checks.
 Some states provide most county records in their database, while some don’t.
 If you’re not having any luck or don’t have the time, some sites do it for you and scour databases all over the country.
-These services, like BeenVerified, Checkmate, and Truthfinder, typically charge a monthly fee.
+These services typically charge a monthly fee.
 The federal government has made it easy for you to find out if a person is a registered sex offender.
 The National Sex Offender Public Website is run by the Department of Justice and lets every citizen find the latest information in all 50 states.